SonixQMK/SonixDocs/howto.md

   {% include table.html data=site.data.mcus %}
 </details>

-Continue to the next step if your MCU is compatible.
+**Continue to the next step only if your MCU is compatible.**

+---

 ## 2. Setup QMK Enviroment

 Before you can compile the firmware; you need to install the tools and the enviroment to build it.
 Manual compilation is preferred over using the pre-compiled firmwares since it will allow you to modify various aspect of it.

+---

 ### 2.1 Preparing build enviroment

 Please follow [QMK instructions](https://docs.qmk.fm/#/newbs_getting_started?id=setting-up-your-qmk-environment){:target="_blank"} to setup the build enviroment.

 **Come back to this page before running `qmk setup`!!!**

+---

 ### 2.2 Setting up QMK Enviroment